 Or, why not team up with one of your B2C clients for a special Valentine’s promotion?
 It’s a great way to get your business’ name out there and you might even build on your existing customer base.

 Send a Valentine's Day CardDirect mail is a great way of standing out this holiday.
 And with 48% of people not even buying their significant other a card in 2017, sending one to your customers might just put you in their good books.

-As discussed in our free 2019 marketing cheat sheets, personalisation is going to be a huge trend going forward.
-According to econsultancy, 44% of consumers say they are likely to become a repeat buyer after a personal experience.
+As discussed in our free marketing cheat sheets, personalisation is going to be a huge trend going forward.
+According to econsultancy, 44% of consumers say they are likely to become repeat buyers after a personal experience.
 That’s why it’s crucial that, when possible, you send handwritten cards.

 The note and sticker above from Stride is a perfect example of this.
 By coupling a friendly tone of voice with a discount code, they’ve made their mailer pretty much irresistible!

-Have a Romantic GiveawayPromotional giveaways are always a popular because of the two main benefits your business will see from them:
+Have a Romantic GiveawayPromotional giveaways are always popular.
+That’s because they present two key benefits for your business:

 • Capture new leads